Cat-Lips/GodotSharp.SourceGenerators/README.md

 ### `SceneTree`
   * Class attribute
-  * Generates class property for uniquely named nodes
+  * Generates class properties for uniquely named nodes
+  * Generates a static property to retrieve tscn resource (TscnFilePath)
   * Provides strongly typed access to the scene hierarchy (via `_` operator)
   * Nodes are cached on first retrieval to avoid interop overhead
   * Advanced options available as attribute arguments